shahar-lab/bayesian_analysis_in_r/README.md

 # bayesian_analysis_in_r
-This includes some typical R code that we use in the lab
+This includes some typical R code that we use in the lab.
+Find here guidelines for how to describe your analysis in a paper:

+<a href="https://www.nature.com/articles/s41562-021-01177-7/tables/1">Bayesian Analysis Reporting Guidelines</a>

+Find here guidlines for how to describe your effect:

+<a href="https://www.frontiersin.org/articles/10.3389/fpsyg.2019.02767/full">Indices of Effect Existence and Significance in the Bayesian Framework</a>

 ## BRMS package